deepmonapara9/blog-generator/README.md

    Sign up for a free account on Supabase.<br>
    Create a new project and obtain your API URL and public key.<br>
    Update the DATABASES configuration in settings.py with your Supabase credentials.<br>

+5. Configure AssemblyAI:

+   Sign up for an account on AssemblyAI.<br>
+   Obtain your API key.<br>
+   Update the ASSEMBLYAI_API_KEY variable in settings.py with your AssemblyAI API key.<br>

+6. Set up OpenAI API:

+   Sign up for an account on OpenAI.<br>
+   Obtain your API key.<br>
+   Update the OPENAI_API_KEY variable in settings.py with your OpenAI API key.<br>

+7. Run migrations:

+   python manage.py migrate

+8. Run the development server:

+   python manage.py runserver

+9. Access the application at http://localhost:8000.